B.A. in Judaic Studies and Political Science, 2016

 Majoring in Judaic Studies through the Frankel Center allowed me to find my passion for Jewish nonprofit work.
 All of my professors were amazing, and I learned so much about Jewish history, literature, art, language, and culture.

 How did your education prepare you for your current job?

 I don't think I would have wanted to intern at an organization like Hand in Hand before studying in Israel for three weeks with Professor Shachar Pinsker after my freshman year, as an extension to the Jews in the Modern World class I took the semester before.
 Since then, I have returned to Israel many times and have come to realize that Israel is both a work of progress and a work in progress.
 Additionally, the two semesters of Modern Hebrew I took at Michigan made my adjustment to Ulpan (intensive Hebrew learning) in Israel much easier, before the start of my Master's program.

-UM professors who inspired you:
+Who are some of the UM professors who inspired you?

 So many of my professors inspired me.
 A few who truly shaped my Michigan experience are Victor Lieberman, Shachar Pinsker, Julian Levinson, Shelley Perlove, and Zvi Gitelman.

 What advice would you give to students who are considering studying Judaic Studies?

 Do it!
 From the small class sizes to the personal relationships you can build with the professors and the fascinating course topics, majoring in Judaic Studies was one of the best decisions I made in college.
 You won't be disappointed!